 His tenure as Daitokuji abbot was short.
 Soon after his appointment, Takuan left the temple and begin a long period of traveling.
 During his journeys, he raised funds for the renovation of Daitokuji and other Zen temples.

 Takuan was apparently unaffected by his fame and popularity.
-Known for his acerbic wit and strength of character, Takuan was able to apply Zen principals to many activities.
+Known for his acerbic wit and strength of character, Takuan was able to apply Zen principals <TFD NOTE: this should be principles> to many activities.

 He was an accomplished gardener, painter, calligrapher, tea master, poet (over 100 published poems), and author (six volumes of collected works).
 He is also credited with inventing the yellow pickled radish called a takuan in his honor.